iSci-3A12/intro-github-markdown/lesson1.md

     - i.e. ```https://github.com/<your-github-username>/<your-repo-name>```
 	- e.g. ```https://github.com/jasonbrodeur/test-pages```
 - Check the box to **Initialize this repository with a README**
-	- **NOTE**: Your README file is a plain text file (same as a .txt file), but the **.md** extension is used so that GitHub recognizes that the file uses markdown inside.
-One of the nice features of markdown files is that they are readable by almost any applications, since they are plain text files.
+  - **NOTE**: Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
+What does it contain?
+What is it for?, etc.).
+The ```.md``` extension indicates to GitHub that this is a Markdown file (more on that later).
+One of the nice features of markdown files is that they are readable by almost any applications (and humans), since they are mostly just plain text files.
 - Click the **Create repository** button
 - Your browser will now open to the top-level page of the repository.
 Your repository will contain one file: **README.md**.